 1) Ask the students what they mean by adolescence.
-If the students are hesitant, use prompts like: "Has anyone lately observed any sudden increase in their height?", "Does anyone feel/has seen someone spending more time in front of the mirror (self-consciousness)?" or "Has anyone/seen anyone feeling left out or suddenly depressed?"
+If the students are hesitant, use prompts like: "Has anyone lately observed any sudden increase in their height?", "Do you spend more time in front of the mirror or have you seen anyone doing so? (self-consciousness)?" or "Have you felt or seen anyone feeling left out or suddenly depressed?"